evermeer/EVCloudKitDao/README.md

 ## Known issues (Swift limitations) ##
 - If you add a property to your object of type CKReference, then also add a property of type String for the RecordID.recordName.
 You could add a setter for populating both properties.
 Then if you query this using a NSPredicate, then query the string field and not the CKReference field.
 You have to do this because a NSPredicate works difrently for NSCloudkit than for an object.
 The EVCloudData class needs them to function in the same way.
 For a sample, see the Message class.

 - Optional objects properties can now be used.
 Optional type properties not.
 Swift is not able to do a .setValue forKey on an optional like Int? or Double?
 As a workaround for this you could use a NSNumber?
+This limitation is part of [EVReflection](https://github.com/evermeer/EVReflection)

 ## External components for the demo
 The AppMessage demo is using the following components which can be installed using CocoaPods.
 See instructions below.
 Because of dependency compatibility the AppMessage demo requires Xcode 6.2 or later.

+- [EVReflection](https://github.com/evermeer/EVReflection) - Swift helper library with reflection functions
 - [SSASideMenu](https://github.com/SSA111/SSASideMenu) - A Swift implementation of RESideMenu
 - [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - An elegant messages UI library
 - [JSQSystemSoundPlayer](https://github.com/jessesquires/JSQSystemSoundPlayer) - A fancy Obj-C wrapper for iOS System Sound Services